 Poor Quality Potting Soil for Your Fiddle Leaf Fig

 Fiddle leaf figs grow best in soil that is nutrient-rich, has good drainage, and is slightly moist.
 Well-draining soil is necessary so as not to keep the roots damp.
 Damp roots lead to root rot over time.
-Nutrient-rich soil is necessary as the fiddle leaf figs need all the nutrients to grow its unique and large leaves.
+Nutrient-rich soil is necessary as the fiddle leaf figs need all the nutrients to grow their unique and large leaves.
 It is also necessary for the plant’s overall health.

 The fiddle leaf fig likes its soil slightly moist with a brief drying-out period between the watering sessions.
 Whenever the top 2 inches (5.08 cm) of the soil dries, it is an indicator that it needs watering.
 Allowing the soil to dry more than a few inches is likely to lead to leaf loss.
 Conversely, too much moisture in the soil may lead to root rot, causing the plant to die over time.